 A new and good alternative is offered by Caminhos Language Centre who offer Student Visa (6-12 months), it is Portuguese school that is connected to an NGO.
 The process is quite easy and they specialize in helping students obtaining the visa.
 It’s straight forward – just enroll in classes (minimum of 20 hours per week to qualify for student visa) and pay in advance.
 Caminhos will issue the official documents and send them to your address.
 You then book in an appointment with the Embassy of Brazil in your country and apply.
 Further info you can get on email@example.com.

 To obtain a Brazilian residency is a lot harder than all the options above.
 It is normally preceded by having a category 1 – Regular Brazilian Permanency, after 3 or 4 years you can then apply to become Brazilian.
 The Federal Police will now make a more thorough investigation.
 What you gain is basically the right to vote and some other -small- citizenship related benefits.

 What To Think About

 Brazil is still very bureaucratic, if you don’t have a person helping you will benefit from having a lot of patience.
-I have mentioned a few times that it is better to resolve things in your own country, believe me when I say that!
-Many people have contacted me with phrases like “I speak good Portuguese and English and have worked as a skilled XXX for XXX many years.
-I am coming to Rio de Janeiro next month and wanted to know how I can find a job?”
-The sad answer I give is that aside from the English teacher option it is almost impossible to get employed: There are few jobs, no job agencies and the corporate culture is much built on contacts and family ties.
+Many people think that when they speak good Portuguese and English and have worked as a skilled XXX for XXX many years. coming to Rio de Janeiro and find a job is easy to do.
+This is not the case.
+Aside from English teacher or maybe work as a guide, it is almost impossible to get employed.
+There are few jobs, no job agencies and the corporate culture is much built on contacts and family ties.
 In other parts of Brazil it might be easier, but sorting it out before you arrive is for sure easier.